bottlepy/bottle/apidoc/tutorial.rst

 All you need is an ``app.wsgi`` file that provides an ``application`` object.
-This object is used by mod_wsgi to start your application and should be a WSGI conform Python callable.
+This object is used by mod_wsgi to start your application and should be a WSGI-compatible Python callable.

 File ``/var/www/yourapp/app.wsgi``::